 - Runs as an extension on Opera, Firefox, and Chrome.

-- Reviews the requested web-pages and deactivates those by replacing content or simply blocking the requests.
+- Reviews the requested web-pages and deactivates those by replacing the content or simply blocking the requests.

 - Disables WebRTC that reveals the inner IP addresses.